 Getting the implementation right will ensure a smooth transition.
 Decide what devices are allowed on the network and then maintain an accurate inventory.

-Design a security policy that includes acceptable use – and don’t forget to cover yourself when the employee leaves.
-That policy should include disabling emails, changing network access passwords, and wiping company files stored locally.
+Design a security policy that includes acceptable use, and don’t forget to cover yourself when the employee leaves.
+That policy should consist of disabling emails, changing network access passwords, and wiping company files stored locally.

-Confidentially is also an important aspect of the policy.
-Company and employee information, as well as customer data, have the potential to be compromised as soon as it walks out of the office on a smartphone.
+Confidentiality is also an essential aspect of the policy.
+Company and employee information, as well as customer data, could potentially get compromised as soon as a smartphone leaves the office.

 Finally, make sure all devices are software-compatible with company systems.